 The Medicaid School Services Program One-Time Parental Consent form is a "separate consent form" to be signed by the parent/guardian.
-This is a one-time consent which is voluntary and requires a parent or guardian to provide written consent to release information about their child to the Michigan Medicaid agency and its affiliates to obtain reimbursement.
-This may include name, address, date of birth, student ID, Medicaid ID, disability/diagnosis, dates and services delivered.
+This is a one-time consent that is voluntary and requires a parent or guardian to provide written consent to release information about their child to the Michigan Medicaid agency and its affiliates to obtain reimbursement.
+This may include name, address, date of birth, student ID, Medicaid ID, disability/diagnosis, dates, and services delivered.

 If you need information or assistance with Medicaid or other social services, use the following resources: